-Posted on January 31st, 2011 by Rachel
+Posted on January 31st, 2014 by Rachel

 Posted on January 3rd, 2013 by admin

 ?The Jewish Museum of Maryland

 ACCESS AND PROVENANCE

 Access to the collection is unrestricted and is available to researchers at the Jewish Museum of Maryland.?
 Researchers must obtain the written permission of the Jewish Museum of Maryland before publishing quotations from materials in the collection.?
 Papers may be copied in accordance with the library?s usual procedures.